wpendl99/.github/profile/webServices/webSocket/webSocket.md

 socket.send('I am listening');
 ```

-The server uses the `ws` package to create a webSocketServer that is listening on the same port the browser is using.
-When a connection is detected it calls the servers `on connection` callback.
+The server uses the `ws` package to create a WebSocketServer that is listening on the same port the browser is using.
+By specifying a port when you create the WebSocketServer you are telling the server to listen for HTTP connections on that port and to automatically upgrade them to a WebSocket connection if the request has a `connection: Upgrade` header.

+When a connection is detected it calls the server's `on connection` callback.
 The server can then send messages with the `send` function, and register a callback using the `on message` function to receive messages.

 ```js
 const { WebSocketServer } = require('ws');